Schoolhouse.world: peer tutoring, for free.

 Blog image

-NEWTON’S LAWS OF MOTION, a collection of 3 axioms, which a student waits to enter grade 9 in order to learn about.
+NEWTON’S LAWS OF MOTION, a collection of three axioms, which a student waits to enter grade 9 in order to learn about.
 But what if I told you that you already know these ‘laws’ ever since you were a child.
 Allow me to prove it to you.

 “Child is the Father of Man” - William Wordsworth

 Imagine the baby version of yourself (3-4 y/o) is playing with one of his/her toys.
 For my convenience, I will imagine that the baby is a girl named Gita.
-She is playing with one of her favorite classic cinderella dolls when she was called upon by her mother for dinner.
+She is playing with one of her favorite classic Cinderella dolls when she was called upon by her mother for dinner.
 She puts her doll on her table and goes for dinner.
 After completing her dinner, she wants to continue playing with the doll, where do you think she looks for the doll?
 Give it a thought.

 Did you think about it?
 Well, she would obviously look for it on the table where she left it.
 But why did she do that?
 Well let’s imagine that the doll isn’t there, what would be her reaction?
-She would look here and there, and if she didn't find it, she would go to her family members and ask “Mom,did you take my doll?”, “Daddy, did you take my doll?”, etc. Why is she doing so?
+She would look here and there, and if she didn't find it, she would go to her family members and ask “Mom, did you take my doll?”, “Daddy, did you take my doll?”, etc. Why is she doing so?
 Because deep inside her mind she knows that the doll cannot move on its own unless someone else does ‘something’ to it.

 Well now let’s just ask her to run as fast as she can and hit her head on the wall.
 Will she do it?
-No right, even if she agrees, she’ll slow down near the wall and would want to minimize the pain.
+No, right?
+Even if she agrees, she’ll slow down near the wall and would want to minimize the pain.
 Why is she doing this?
 Because she knows that the harder she’ll hit the wall, the wall will hit her back with the same strength.

 Let’s take a moment to appreciate the fact that all these laws, theories etc are already inbuilt in us from childhood only.

-Well as the creatures with an inbuilt fondness of observing patterns in this world, various human beings have come up with an explanation of such behaviour.
+Well, as the creatures with an inbuilt fondness of observing patterns in this world, various human beings have come up with an explanation of such behaviour.

 Aristotle, a famous Greek philosopher, (known as the “Father” of many sciences ranging from biology to social science and such a renowned thinker that throughout medieval Europe he was simply called “The Philosopher'') postulated that every object has a tendency to come to rest.
 This interpretation is not accepted in modern day physics, but let's give it a thought.
 Roll a ball, it will come to rest after some time; throw a ball up, it will return to ground, bounce once or twice, and then will come to a rest.
 We can give many examples which go hand in hand with this idea, but all we need is one counterexample so we can reject this theory (this is called proof by contradiction).
 I’ll leave it on you to come up with a counterexample on the matter.